eblerjana/genotyping-pipelines/prepare-vcf-MC/README.md

 # Create PanGenie-ready VCF from Minigraph-Cactus VCF

 This pipeline was used in the HPRC paper (https://www.nature.com/articles/s41586-023-05896-x) in order to generate PanGenie-ready VCFs from the Minigraph-Cactus VCFs.

+## What the pipeline can do

 It performs the following steps:

 * filter out all non-top level bubbles (LV>1)
 * remove bubbles for which more than 20% of the haplotypes carry a missing allele (".")
 * decompose bubbles to determine all nested variant alleles and annotate VCF accordingly

-## Required inputs
+## Required input sata

 **vcf**: VCF file produced from the MC graph using `` vg decompose `` (as done in the HPRC paper)
 **gfa**: corresponding GFA from which the vcf was generated